 The employer must post in a conspicuous place the sick leave ordinance for employees to see.
 It must be posted at every facility where employees work.
 The only exception to this requirement is when the employer has not facilities within Cook County.
 Additionally employers must provide a copy of the notice to each employee upon commencement of employment.

 Anti Retaliation Clause

 Cook County Sick Leave Ordinance prohibits retaliation against employees who use or attempt to exert their rights under the ordinance.
-Anti retaliation includes the following actions: unjustified termination, unjustified denial of promotion, unjustified negative evaluations, punitive schedule changes or decreases in the desirabilities of work assignments.
-It also prohibits any other forms of harassments linked to the employee’s exercise of rights.
+Anti retaliation includes the following actions: unjustified termination, unjustified denial of promotion, unjustified negative evaluations, punitive schedule changes or decreases in the desirability of work assignments.
+It also prohibits any other forms of harassment linked to the employee’s exercise of rights.
 Further an absence control policy cannot count absences used in conjunction with paid sick leave hours to discipline, discharge, demote, suspend, or take other adverse action.

 Remedies provided by the Sick and Safe Time Ordinance

 The ordinance provides for triple damages to be awarded to the employee whose rights were violated.
 The employee can initiate a civil action against the employer.
 Statute of limitations is three years from the violation date.
 The County’s Human Rights Commission is responsible for administering and enforcing the ordinance.

 Let SwipeClock Help